 - Identifying class instances that are the same entity in two or more data sets.

 - Merging class instances from one data set (such as discovery) to another data set (by default, the production data set BMC.ASSET).

 By default, a standard job identifies and merges CIs that have not been normalized.
 To reconcile only CIs that have been normalized, enable the Process Normalized CIs Only option when creating a job.

-BMC recommends that you adhere to the following guidelines when creating a standard reconciliation job:
+We recommend that you adhere to the following guidelines when creating a standard reconciliation job: